danwild/react-webpack-django/README.md

 # resty-react-django

+Fullstack application scaffold.
-An example app, structured to enforce [much needed decoupling](http://owaislone.org/blog/modern-frontends-with-django/) of client application build from Django's opinionated pipeline/staticfiles etc. using Webpack bundle.
+Structured to provide [much needed decoupling](http://owaislone.org/blog/modern-frontends-with-django/) between the client application build and Django's opinionated pipeline/staticfiles systems.
+Achieved by using a Webpack bundle.

 In short, we'll let Django do what it is good at - server side, while de-coupling the client for greater flexibility (and less black-box Django magic!)